in-the-keyhole/awg-appdev-platform/README.md

 | DefaultVnetSubnetAddressPrefix    | Address prefix of the 'default' subnet.
 | PrivateVnetSubnetAddressPrefix    | Address prefix of the 'private' subnet, into which private endpoints will be emitted.
 | PrivateLinkZoneResourceGroupId    | Full ARM ID of the ResourceGroup hosting the privatelink zones for delegation.

+# Requirements

++ A Hub network, given by ID.
++ Azure Policy in place that configures PrivateDnsZoneGroup settings for Private Endpoints.
++ Entries in the Hub network DNS zone to delegate authoritative DNS zones for this Platform instance to the Platform Resolvers.
++ Entries in the Hub network DNS zone to forward DNS zones for this Platform instance to the Platform Resolvers.